-The General Plan is updated periodically to address what has changed in the community, to confirm the communities core values (identified through public workshops and listed on page 6) and to identify new opportunities, while helping to prepare Nibley for the future.
+The General Plan is updated periodically to address what has changed in the community, to confirm community values and to identify new opportunities, while helping to prepare Nibley for the future.
 Nibley's General Plan helps prioritize public investment and prepare to act on new opportunities.
 The General Plan is intended to provide for orderly growth and development that is consistent with the character of the City and its residents core values.
 The General Plan is one of the most important documents for Nibley City because it answers important questions about what people can expect for the future of their community.
 Questions like, "What will happen to the vacant lot next to my house?" and "Where can I locate my business?"
 Without a General Plan, these questions are difficult to answer, and many decisions, including investment decisions of households, utilities and, businesses are more difficult to make.